anoobhov/ScriptDesk/README.md

 ---

 ## Tech Stack

-- **HTML**: Structure of the website.
-- **CSS**: Styling and layout for an attractive user interface.
-- **JavaScript**: Interactivity and dynamic features.
+- HTML,CSS & JS
-Have maintained Flexible Code and used functions so that New features and updates can be integrated easily.
+- Have maintained Flexible Code and used functions so that New features and updates can be integrated easily.
-Comments has been added for easy understanding of the codes
+  Comments have been added for easy understanding of the codes.
 ---

 ## Setup Instructions